Particle world network

 Quarks, electrons and co

-Student Lukas Kretschmann on his involvement in the nationwide Particle World network
+Student Lukas Kretschmann on his involvement in the nationwide Network Teilchenwelt

 The building blocks of matter

-"You might recognise it from your chemistry or physics lessons at school," explains Kretschmann, "atoms are not big spheres, but consist of a nucleus and electrons.
-And this nucleus consists of protons and neutrons.
-What we know is that these protons and neutrons in turn consist of smaller particles, which we call quarks.
-To do this, you actually need the largest machines that people can build," says the Master's student.
-Basically, particle physics is the study of these smallest fundamental particles, and science aims to understand these building blocks of matter and thus the structure of the universe.
-"That's what experimental and theoretical particle physics is all about.
+“You might recognise it from your chemistry or physics lessons at school,” Kretschmann explains.
+“Atoms are not big spheres, but consist of a nucleus and electrons.
+This nucleus consists of protons and neutrons.
+We know that these protons and neutrons consist of smaller particles called quarks.
+To make them visible, you actually need the largest machines that people can build,” the Master’s student says.
+Basically, particle physics is the study of these smallest fundamental particles, and sciences aim to understand these building blocks of matter and thus the structure of the universe.
+“That’s what experimental and theoretical particle physics is all about.
 Then there are areas close to particle physics, such as nuclear physics, which deals with atomic nuclei, and astroparticle physics.
-This in turn researches how particles propagate through the universe or interact with the Earth's atmosphere."
+This in turn researches how particles propagate through the universe or interact with the Earth’s atmosphere.”

-"The Particle World Network is a nationwide education and science communication project that has been bringing current research in particle, nuclear and astroparticle physics closer to pupils and students for many years," says Kretschmann.
-This is not just another curriculum that is being set up, but an external programme with various workshops that can be used to familiarise students with the subject.
-"There is a kind of step-by-step model with a basic programme.
+“The Network Teilchenwelt is a nationwide education and science communication project that has been bringing current research in particle, nuclear and astroparticle physics closer to pupils and students for many years,” Kretschmann says.
+This project does not intend to set up just another curriculum, but an external programme with various workshops to familiarise students with the subject.
+“There is a kind of step-by-step model with a basic programme.
 These are the so-called masterclasses, where teachers can also come with their courses.
-And then there are more specialised courses for people who want to delve deeper into the subject."
-The Particle World network links universities and research institutes across Germany that work in this field.
-"There is also CERN in Switzerland (CERN, the European Organisation for Nuclear Research, is a major research facility near Geneva, editor's note), which bundles such offers from this field to give people a close connection to current research and also to the people who carry out this research."
+Besides, there are more specialised courses for people who want to delve deeper into the subject."
+The Network Teilchenwelt links universities and research institutes across Germany that work in this field.
+“There is also CERN in Switzerland (CERN, the European Organisation for Nuclear Research, is a major research facility near Geneva, editor’s note), which bundles such offers from this field to give people a close connection to current research and also to the people who carry out this research.”

 Presentation of the honorary award by the Vice-Rector for Third Mission and International Affairs, Prof. Dr Peter Gust